31 Insane Roofing Statistics You Will Hear About in 2023

 5) Workforce Growth

-Employment in the roofing industry is expected to grow 2% over the next decade, about the average of all sectors.
+Employment in the roofing industry is expected to grow 6% over the next decade, which is about the average of all sectors.

 Source: U.S. Bureau of Labor Statistics